spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 description: 'Datasets YAML reference'
 ---

-A Spicepod can contain one or more datasets referenced by relative path, or defined inline.
+A Spicepod can contain one or more `datasets` referenced by relative path or defined inline.

-# `datasets`

 Inline example: